The Iniquity of the Tongue

 The power of the tongue

 When angry feelings surface, we must think and speak words of forgiveness.
 What helps us forgive?
-To remember that God has forgiven us, who by nature are sinners as bad as any in God’s eyes.
+To remember that God has forgiven us, who by nature are sinners as bad in God’s eyes as any other sinners.
+When fearful feelings paralyze us, we must think and speak words of courage and of trust in God.
 When lustful feelings invade the mind, we must think and speak words of duty to God and of compassion for anyone our lust could victimize.
-We must persuade ourselves against any wrongdoing, just as Joseph did when he was tempted by Potiphar’s wife (Gen. 39:8, 9).
-When fearful feelings paralyze us, we must think and speak words of courage and of trust in God.
+A good example is provided by Joseph, who resisted temptation by Potiphar’s wife by giving her strong arguments against committing adultery (Gen. 39:8, 9).

 Just as we can put down every sin by well-chosen words, so we can use words, whether silent or spoken, to stir up every good deed.
 Words of compassion for the needy will produce charity.
 Words of love for our brothers will provoke us to encourage them, comfort them, and show hospitality.
 Words of indignation for injustice will motivate us to exercise our Constitutional powers as a free people to stop abuses in society, such as abortion.
 Words of concern for the lost will arouse us to support evangelism.